cameronmartino/cameronmartino.github.io/_pages/about.md

   - /about.html
 ---

-Cameron Martino is a PhD student at the University of California, San Diego.
-His PhD work is under the mentorship of [Dr. Rob Knight](https://knightlab.ucsd.edu/).
-Cameron’s dissertation work is focused on using longitudinal multi-omics data to explore the vast microbial space for host-microbe interactions of value.
+I am a Systems Biology PhD student at the University of California, San Diego.
+My PhD work is under the mentorship of Dr. Rob Knight.
+My research focuses on advancing longitudinal multi-omics investigation — to explore the vast microbial space for host-microbe interactions of value.
+I strive to contribute to the next wave of effective, safe, and affordable microbial therapeutics to better the lives of people with chronic diseases.

-In his free time, Cameron enjoys spending time in the ocean by either surfing, fishing or swimming.
-When the waves are flat you can find Cameron on his road bike or just simply relaxing with his dog.
+In my free time, I enjoy spending time in the ocean by either surfing, fishing or swimming.
+When the waves are flat you can find me on my road bike or relaxing with my dog.

 ![surfing](/images/surfing_crop_more.png)